-single-stage network (SVM) as the recall ratio is increased toward unity.
+From these results we see that the two-stage network (MSVM-SVM) achieves the best performance; and all the learning based networks outperform that based on the Euclidian distance.
+Note that the precision-recall curves corresponding to both Fisher-SVM and SVM-SVM drop below that of the single-stage network (SVM) as the recall ratio is increased toward unity.
 This can be explained as follows: at a fixed operating threshold the first stage Fisher or SVM classifier discards some of the relevant images for a query with a nonzero probability, preventing the recall ratio from reaching 1 (as the retrieval threshold T gets decreased).
 The use of a modified SVM classifier in the first stage avoids this pitfall.

-Finally, the parametric settings for the learning machines corresponding to each of the network structures above are listed in Table I. In our experiments each network structure was studied over a wide range of parametric settings; the precision-recall curves in Fig. 6 represent the best results for each case.
-The performance of the learning networks was found to be considerably robust and insensitive to changes in the parameters (such as regularization parameter C, insensitive bound $\varepsilon$ , kernel width $\sigma$ , etc.).
-To demonstrate this, we show in Fig. 7 the resulting precision-recall curves for the case of MSVM-SVM when the parameters C and $\sigma$ of the regression stage are varied from their tuned values listed in Table I.
+Finally, the parametric settings for the learning machines corresponding to each of the network structures above are listed in Table 1.
+In our experiments each network structure was studied over a wide range of parametric settings; the precision-recall curves in Fig. 6 represent the best results for each case.
+The performance of the learning networks was found to be considerably robust and insensitive to changes in the parameters (such as regularization parameter C, insensitive bound ε , kernel width σ , etc.).
+As an example, in Fig. 7 we show the resulting precision-recall curves for the case of MSVM-SVM when the parameter C of the regression stage is varied from its listed value in Table 1.